 Description

-The porch has side benches and outer double doors.
-A small pointed window to the east is blocked.
-The vestry has plain, uncrested ridge tiles, a single light to the north and a boarded east door.
+The porch contains side benches and outer double doors, with a small pointed window on the east side, now blocked.
+The vestry has plain, uncrested ridge tiles, a single light to the north, and a boarded east door.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.